-This is mostly python tips for now, but I want this because it is cross-platform potentially.
-A part of a configuring ML.
+This is mostly python tips for now, but it could potentially be cross-platform.
+Most important for me as part of a configuring ML.

 There are many, many python tools to load environment variables from local files.
 A good place to find generic resources on that is “Twelve-Factor App” configuration.
-But that includes lots of extraneous stuff for web people in particular and I do not care about that, I just want the environment config part.
+But that includes eleven more factors than I personally care about because I am not a web developer; I just want the environment config part.

 One system I have used is